trevorbaca/animales/animales/etc/to-do.md

             result = self.items.__getitem__(argument)
         IndexError: tuple index out of range

-8. Make document tag settings like (ctms) persist in metadata.
+9. Make document tag settings like (ctms) persist in metadata.

-9. Teach (dup) to replace only [Q] with [R].
+10. Teach (dup) to replace only [Q] with [R].
     Currently:
     Ok?> y
     Replacing 'Q' with 'R' ...
     Replaced 272 instances over 272 lines in 3 files.

-10. Write doctests for abjad.Job factory methods.
+11. Write doctests for abjad.Job factory methods.

-11. Change (st) to work on current tree like (diff).
+12. Change (st) to work on current tree like (diff).

-12. Alphabetize (it) output.
+13. Alphabetize (it) output.

-13. Eventually integrate make into build process.
+14. Eventually integrate make into build process.

+15. Correct contrabass shifted clef at beginning of V.

+16. Allow SegmentMaker to retrieve manifests from segment directory.
+    Preserve SegmentMaker manifest initializer keywords for tests.